Luitze Perk MSc

 Joost Brinkkemper MSc

-Joost holds the position of Junior Specialist Coasts and Seas at WaterProof BV.
+Joost holds the position of Specialist Coasts and Seas at WaterProof BV.
 He graduated in 2013 from the master Physical Geography at Utrecht University with a specialisation in coastal dynamics and fluvial systems.
-During his graduation research he focused on wave non-linearity in the shallow coastal zone and during an internship at the LIPC coastal instate in Merida (Mexico) he worked on wave run-up at the local beaches.
-After his master Joost continued his career at Utrecht University as a PhD candidate, studying sand transport in the surf zone.
-During his time at the University he gained experience with collecting and analysing field measurements and worked with several numerical models.
-On March 27th Joost will defend his thesis.
+During his graduation research, he focused on wave non-linearity in the shallow coastal zone and during an internship at the LIPC coastal instate in Merida (Mexico) he worked on wave run-up at the local beaches.
+After his master, Joost continued his career at Utrecht University as a PhD candidate, studying sand transport in the surf zone.
+He obtained his PhD degree in March 2018.
+During his time at Utrecht University, he gained much experience in collecting and analysing field data and working with several numerical models.

 During his career, Joost published many of his results in scientific journals.